lbnl-science-it/LRC101_training_Oct2022/slides.md

 `
 password:0123456789
 `
-Note: Characters won't appear on the screen in the password prompt when you enter in the digits.
+Note: Characters won't appear on a screen in the password prompt when you enter in the digits.

 ----
 ## Login to Lawrencium Cluster
-Upon login to Lawrencium; you'll end up on one of the login nodes(n000[0-3].scs00) in your home directory.
+Upon login to Lawrencium, you'll end up on one of the login nodes(n000[0-3].scs00) in your home directory.
   ```
   spsoni@n0000 ~]$ hostname
   n0000.scs00